 Bio

-The music of Stundom is Nordic in its essence: Inspired by the traditional dance music from their ancestors, the trio invites you into their wondrous immersive world, and mixes folk traditions with classical chamber music and modern symphonic elements.
-With a blend of the violin, the cittern and the piano, Emma Kragh-Elmoe, Villads Hoffmann and Julian Svejgaard share a unique musical chemistry and ability to create capturing melodies.
+The music of Stundom is Nordic in its essence: Inspired by the traditional dance music from their ancestors, the trio invites you into their wondrous world, blending folk traditions with classical chamber music and symphonic elements.

 ★★★★★ “A little masterpiece with a capital M”

-Ivan Rod - Gaffa (Denmark - album review of 'mả jeg holde din hand?' - 2021)
+Ivan Rod – Gaffa (Denmark – album review of “må jeg holde din hånd?" – 2021)

 "A towering standard for new Nordic folk music"

-Rasmus Steffensen - Information (Denmark)
+Rasmus Steffensen – Information (Denmark – 2024)

 "The Danish band immediately cast a spell over me"

-Christopher Groß - Museek (Germany)
+Christopher Groß – Museek (Germany – 2022)

 “The group Stundom (FKA Elmøe & Hoffmann) achieves something special and they have their own niche and spot among the many young folk musicians who are spoiling our ears these years”